open-logic/open-logic/doc/intf/olo_intf_clk_meas.md

 _olo_base_cc_simple_.

-The logic on the main clock domain does forward the result to the output and additionally detects if no new measurement arrives between to 1 Hz pulses - in this case the measured clock obviously is stopped and the _Freq_Hz_ output is set to zero.
+The logic on the main clock domain does forward the result to the output and additionally detects if no new measurement arrives between two 1 Hz pulses - in this case the measured clock obviously is stopped and the _Freq_Hz_ output is set to zero.
 In case of a stopped clock no new measurement value is sent by the _Measurement Clock Logic_ because this logic is synchronous to _ClkTest_ and hence does not show any activity if this clock is stopped.

 Due to the clock crossings and the internal logic, a certain minimum clock frequency is required for correct measurements.
-Main clocks (_Cl_) below 100 Hz are not supported and measurement values below that threshold may be imprecise.
+Main clocks (_Clk_) below 100 Hz are not supported and measurement values below that threshold may be imprecise.